mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 .. internal video recording, animation speed 1, playback speed 21.88, normal run, zoom 1, crop 25 25 150 50, no dpi scaling

-The radiation pattern is a circle, as the antenna is directionless (actually, the isotropic antenna's radiation pattern is a sphere, which looks like a circle from any viewpoint).
-Here is a video of the simulation running:
+The radiation pattern is shown as a circle, as expected (the isotropic antenna's radiation pattern is a sphere).

-The destination node circles the source node, all ping messages are successfully received.
-Here is the reception power vs. direction:
+As the destination node circles the source node, we record the reception power of the frames.
+Here is the reception power vs. direction plot:

 .. figure:: isotropicchart.png
    :width: 100%